OUR NEXT RECRUITMENT DAY IS

 - Have completed a certificate or foundation year in counselling accredited by a professional body such as the BACP or UKCP.

-- Download and complete our application form which will be uploaded at the start of our next recruitment campaign.
+- Click here to download our Application Form which will be uploaded at the start of our next recruitment campaign.

 Following application there is a selection process.
 Successful applicants will be asked to:

 - email copies of any certificates or diplomas they have already completed which relate to their counselling work.

 - email a photo of themselves.

 - selected applicants will be invited to attend an interview.